GENL/matice/README.md

 </html>
 ```

+Whenever your translation messages change, run `php artisan matice:generate` again.
+Remember to disable browser cache, it may have cached the old translations file.

 ## Using with Vue Components
 Basically, Matice can be integrated to any Javascript projects.
 Event with some big framework like Vue.js
 React.js or Angular.
 Some frameworks like Vue re-renders the UI dynamically.
 In this section we show you